Code-Institute-Submissions/CI-MS4-The-Record-Store/TESTS.md

 	 - A payment system using Stripe Payments is integrated in the site and I can accept payments for products from customers.
 2. As a store owner I want to be able to add new products to the store.
 	- When signed in as a superuser the admin icon will appear on the navbar beside the cart icon, clicking on this will open up the add product page.
-	-
+	- On the add product page I can fill in the product details, upload and upload a product image.
+	- The add product form uses Select2 to allowing dynamic option creation on the dropdown selects for Artist, Genre, Label, Colour, Format and Tag to allow new options to be added to the database when creating a product with having to add them manually in the admin panel.
  3. As a store owner I want to be able to edit and delete existing products in the store.
 	- When signed in as a superuser and on the view products page an edit & delete button will appear below each product.
 Clicking on the edit button will bring up the edit product page with the form populated with all existing product data.
 	-
 ### HTML & CSS Validation